-Description of Services Copayment / Coinsurance Subject to Deductible OOPM
+Description of Emergency and Urgent Care Visit Services Copayment / Coinsurance Subject to Deductible Applies to OOPM

-Emergency Department visits \$50 per visit ✓
+Emergency Department visits \$50 per visit √

 Urgent Care visits \$20 per visit √

 Note: If you are admitted to the hospital as an inpatient from the Emergency Department, the Emergency Department visits Cost Share above does not apply.
 Instead, the Services you received in the Emergency Department, including any observation stay, if applicable, will be considered part of your inpatient hospital stay.
-For the Cost Share for inpatient care, please refer to "Hospital inpatient care" in this "Cost Share Summary."
+For the Cost Share for inpatient care, refer to "Hospital inpatient care" in this "Cost Share Summary."
 The Emergency Department Cost Share does apply if you are admitted for observation but are not admitted as an inpatient.